 The Scroll of Esther is an unusual text for a variety of reasons.
-First, because the story is an odd burlesque tale of the ancient Israelites in Persia, and it makes no mention of God -one of only two Biblical texts (the other being Song of Solomon).
+First, because the story is an odd burlesque tale of the ancient Israelites in Persia, and it makes no mention of God -one of only two Biblical texts to do so (the other being Song of Solomon).
 Instead, Haman (the brutal Persian oppressor of the Jews) notes the different “rules” followed by the Jews, without specifying anything particular about the Jewish religion.
-The second reason Esther is unique is because it is the only part of the Biblical canon not to be found among the texts at Qumran.
+The second reason Esther is unique is because it is the only book of the Biblical canon that was not found among the texts at Qumran.
 In many ways Esther stands alone.
-Esther’s fabricated world of an oppressive Persian empire in which a noble Hebrew plebeian rises to power in Persia and saves her people; paints a pleasing picture of the goodness of ancient Israel, as well as the ancient hope for the coming salvation of the Persian empire, though the story surely never actually happened, though perhaps there were scattered Jewish groups in Persia.
+Esther’s fabricated world of an oppressive Persian empire in which a noble Hebrew plebeian rises to power (by sexually pleasing the ruler) in Persia and saves her people; paints a pleasing picture of the goodness of ancient Israel, as well as the ancient hope for the coming salvation of the Persian empire, though the story surely never actually happened.

 Some have suggested that the only reason Esther was written, was to reaffirm the ‘feast of Esther’ or the Jewish holiday of Purim, celebrating the triumph of Esther over Haman.
 The festival typically takes place in early Spring and mirrors the fasting of Esther, Mordecai, and all the Jews of Persia as described in the text.
 Indeed, one can easily imagine the Book of Esther reinforcing the national Hebrew narrative of overcoming slavery.
 It is a beautiful and imaginative rags-to-riches tale that stands out as unusual among the early texts of the Biblical canon.